 In Surin, that raw idyllic stretch, about 7km of imperceptibly inhabited coastline across the Andaman Sea which lies on the west coast of Phuket, Thailand’s largest island; it is where nature triumphs over man’s ego.

 In one of the cozy 102 cottages of The Surin Phuket, an island hotel in Pansea Beach, I found my temporary tropical cocoon.
-Unlike most resorts on the island that are often chocked with elbow-to-elbow sun beds and sunloungers, there seems to be a sense of space here.
-And it’s the very same element seen in each private cottage that spreads out across the flourishing hillside at various altitudes – all facing the magnificent vista of the Andaman Sea.
+Unlike most resorts on the island that are often chocked with elbow-to-elbow sun beds and sun loungers, there seems to be a sense of space here.
+And it’s the very same element seen in each private cottage that spreads across the flourishing hillside at various altitudes – all facing the transportive vista of the Andaman Sea.

 As commercialism and consumerism grew over the years, more and more establishments have competed for space on Phuket’s hilly countryside.
 From big hotel brands to hostels and inns, high end condominiums that sit on the cliff as well as private-operated mega construction projects; and like most of everything Thailand is known for – vibrant restaurants, souvenir shops, massage parlors and night clubs.
 The tourism further flourished when Garland’s novel later adapted into a film bearing the same title that starred Leonardo DiCaprio looking for an escape in the island.
 It didn’t take long for the millions of sun worshippers to flock to Phuket in search for their own “The Beach” experience.
 As a result, many discerning travelers have made Phuket synomous to Majorca and Benidorm and had been easily associated with low-end tourism.

-In 1985, the year before I was born, the mining industry of Phuket declined when the value of tin ore fell by almost half.
+In 1985, the mining industry of Phuket declined when the value of tin ore fell by almost half.
 The mineral deposits gradually decreased after many centuries of exploitation affecting the island’s economic progress.
-With the island’s depleting resources, Phuket, endowed with beautiful landscape and beaches, turned to tourism as its main lifeblood to a sustaining economic future, of which we are presently seeing.
+With the island’s depleting resources, Phuket, endowed with beautiful landscape and beaches, turned to tourism as its main lifeblood to a sustaining economic future, of which we see presently.